 We believe ongoing and timely development of new products and features is imperative to maintaining our competitive position.
-We continue to invest in development of our solutions across our global innovation centers in Columbia, Maryland; Los Angeles, California; San Jose, California; Dublin, Ireland; and Tel Aviv, Israel.
+We continue to invest in development of our solutions across our global research and development team.

-Our research and development expense was \$87.1 million, \$76.7 million and \$57.7 million in 2019, 2018 and 2017, respectively.
+Our research and development expense was \$101.7 million, \$87.1 million and \$76.7 million in 2020, 2019 and 2018, respectively.